Vladislav26Laptev/Smoke_detection/README.md

 Эта страница на [русском](./README-RU.md)

 # Neural Networks for forest fire detection
-<p> Early detection of the source of the fire, accurate localization and taking timely measures to extinguish it is an urgent task.
-Timely detection and appropriate action is crucial to prevent disasters, which entails saving lives and preserving people's property. </>
+<p> Early detection of the source of fire, precise localization and taking timely measures to extinguish is an urgent task.
+Timely detection and appropriate action is critical to preventing disasters, which can save lives and property. </>
 A vision-based fire detection system captures images from cameras and immediately detects a fire, making it suitable for early fire detection.
-In this project, we plan to implement an automated system for detecting fires and fire propagation zones based on computer vision detection methods that work with stationary cameras.
+As part of this project, it is planned to implement a plug-in library for fire detection and fire propagation zones.
+The advantage of the developed library will be the ability to connect to various video surveillance systems based on stationary cameras.

 ## Index
 1. [General description of the solution](#general-description-of-the-solution)